contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ## 22.10 Role of the Stake Council

-Members of the stake council discuss the needs of stake members and plan how to help members become self-reliant (see [29.3.8]).
+Members of the stake council discuss the needs of stake members and plan how to help members become self-reliant (see [29.3.7]).
 They identify resources in the community and stake that can help ward leaders care for the temporal and emotional needs of their members (see [22.12] and [22.13]).
 They develop and maintain a simple written plan for the stake to respond to emergencies (see “[Stake and Ward Preparedness]”).
 Stake councils may also plan ways of providing service in the community.

 ### 22.10.1 [[AO]] Resources Coordinated by the Stake

 Based on local availability, the stake council may access or implement any of the following optional resources.
-These resources can help stake members build self-reliance or participate in community service:
+These resources can help stake members build self-reliance or participate in community service.

 * Self-reliance groups on [employment], [self-employment], [education], [personal finances], or [emotional resilience]
-* [Addiction recovery groups]
+* [Healing through the Savior: The Addiction Recovery Program]
 * [BYU–Pathway Worldwide]
-* [JustServe.org] (see the JustServe Community Service Guidebook)
+* [JustServe] (see the JustServe Community Service Guidebook)
 * [Temporal preparedness resources]
 * [Stake welfare and self-reliance resource centers]
 * A directory of local government and community resources that serve those in need (see [22.12] for examples)

 ### 22.10.2 [[AO]] Specialized Working Groups

 To help organize and manage the optional resources outlined in [22.10.1], the stake presidency may appoint specialized working groups, such as JustServe working groups.
-These groups could consist of selected members of the stake council or the stake adult leadership committee (see [29.3.9]).
-They could also include specialists such as the following:
+These groups could consist of selected members of the stake council or the stake adult leadership committee (see [29.3.8]).
+They could also include specialists such as:

-* Welfare and self-reliance specialists (see [22.9.4])
+* Welfare and self-reliance specialists (see [22.9.4]).
-* Stake communication directors or JustServe specialists (see the JustServe Community Service Guidebook)
+* Stake communication directors or JustServe specialists (see the JustServe Community Service Guidebook).
-* Others as needed
+* Others as needed.

 ## 22.11 Role of the Stake Bishops’ Council

 The stake bishops’ council is held to counsel about responsibilities pertaining to bishops.
 It includes regular discussion of the principles of (1) caring for those who have temporal and emotional needs and (2) building self-reliance.
-(See [29.3.11].)
+(See [29.3.10].)

 Council members are encouraged to:

-* Exchange ideas, experiences, and resources for addressing members’ temporal and emotional needs.
+* Exchange ideas and resources for addressing members’ temporal and emotional needs.
 This includes resources in the community.
 It also includes ideas for work or service opportunities for members who receive Church assistance.
-* Discuss ways to encourage members to receive the blessings of living the law of the fast and donating fast offerings.
+* Discuss ways to encourage members to receive the blessings of living the law of the fast.

 ---